thecarp/dactyl-keyboard/doc/options-nested.md

 There is one corner post at each actual corner of every key mount (segment 0).
 More posts are displaced from it, going down the sides.
 Their placement is affected by the way the key mounts are rotated etc.

+### Parameter <a id="wall-thickness">`thickness`</a>

+The size in mm of the key mount and each wall post.

+Notice that the unit size of each key, and therefore the horizontal extent of each key mounting plate, is a function of `key-style`, not of this parameter.

+The `thickness` parameter instead controls three other aspects of the keyboard case:

+- The thickness of the key mounting plate itself.
+When specifying `thickness` as a list of three dimensions (`[1, 2, 3]`), mounting plate thickness is governed solely by the z-axis dimension (`3`) and the other figures are ignored.
+- The thickness of the walls as drawn automatically and as targeted by `tweaks`.
+Whereas mounting-plate thickness ignores the x- and y-axis dimensions of this parameter, wall posts are cuboids that use all three dimensions.

 ### Parameter <a id="wall-extent">`extent`</a>